 (The Winter newsletter will contain a guide to how we made the root cellar boxes.)

-We are not affiliated with, nor do we receive annual support from Merck & Co.
-Inc. We are not part of any government agency. • All donations are tax-deductible to the extent allowed by law and are greatly appreciated!
+Merck Forest & Farmland Center is a 501(c)(3) non-profit organization.
+We are not affiliated with, nor do we receive support from Merck & Company, Inc., nor are we part of any government agency.
+All donations are tax-deductible to the extent allowed by law.